dieter-wilhelm/apdl-mode/info/apdl-config.md

 ## Decoration levels

-Decoration levels 0,1,2 are available.
-User variable highlighting is only in level 2 available (statically, if above flag is not set), the current default is 2.
+Highlighting decoration levels 0, 1 and 2 are available.
+The APDL-Mode default is level 2.

 ## Summary